gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "What are we going to do, Maddy?"
 Sindy asked.
 "We can't---ulp!"

-Maddy covered Sindy's mouth with her hand as the cargo bot appeared at the top of the slope.
+Maddy covered Sindy's mouth with her paw as the cargo bot appeared at the top of the slope.
 "Don't move!" she hissed at the goats.